quant-sic/worm/README.md

 #### Using MPI parallelization

-To run the simulation on multiple cores or even nodes, use the executable with the `_mpi` suffix in combination with the MPI wrapper script:
+To run the simulation on multiple cores or even nodes, use the executable without the `_single` suffix in combination with the MPI wrapper script:

     $ mpiexec -n $NUM_MPI ./qmc_worm_mpi job.ini